SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 </div>

 The Purifier can remove curses and seals from items for 1500G if needed.<br/>
-Lost NPCs must be guided to this location to unlock the item shop, inn, and storage.
+Lost [NPCs](/system/npcs) must be guided to this location to unlock the item shop, inn, and storehouse.

 ### Devil's Navel (24-26F)